-Feature availability: The new form and its corresponding features are available from VSTS and the web portal for TFS 2017 and later versions.
+Feature availability: The new form and its corresponding features are available for the web portal for TFS 2017 and later versions.

-- For on-premises TFS 2017 users, the new form is automatically available when you add teamvisualstudio.microsoft.comction.
-For existing team projects, an admin is required to enable the new form as described in this topic.
-(The reason the new form isn't automatically enabled for existing team projects is to prevent overwriting customizations made to existing work item types.)
+- For on-premises TFS 2017 and later versions, the new form is automatically available when you add projects to a collection.
+For existing projects, an admin is required to enable the new form as described in this article.
+(The reason the new form isn't automatically enabled for existing projects is to prevent overwriting customizations made to existing work item types.)

-- For TFS 2015 users, the new form isn't available.
-You must upgrade to TFS 2017 to access the new form.
+- For TFS 2015 and earlier versions, the new form isn't available.
+You must upgrade to TFS 2017 or a later version to access the new form.